rose-collectionservices/collection-services-manual/08-APPRAISAL/readme.md

 ### 8.6.1 Deaccessioning Procedures

 1. Prepare two copies of a memo outlining disposition of collection.
-Template is located at https://emory.app.box.com/file/243188365476.
+Template is located at [here](https://emory.app.box.com/file/243188365476).
 2. Create a CL-2c file [Deaccessions] with the repository's name and file one copy of memo.
 3. Place the second copy of the memo in CL-2 file.
 4. Update the shelf list by deleting the location and extent information for the collection and add a note in the note field indicating the disposition of the collection and the date.
 Leave the line in the shelf list as a record that we did once have the collection.
 The MSS number should not be reassigned to a new collection.
 5. Add a note to the Descriptive Data form in the Accessions database that the collection has been deaccesioned or transferred.
-6. Add Deaccession information to the Deaccession master list, located here:  https://emory.app.box.com/file/243187751414.
+6. Add Deaccession information to the [Deaccession master list], (https://emory.app.box.com/file/243187751414).
 7. Delete bibliographic records in OCLC and ALMA.
 8. Delete EAD record in the finding aids database.
 9. Alert staff that the collection has been deaccessioned.